Codecademy/docs/content/d3/concepts/scaling/terms/domain/domain.md

   - 'paths/computer-science'
 ---

-The **`.domain()`** method is associated with scale functions in `D3.js`.
-This method is used to specify the input domain of a scale, which defines the range of values that the scale should map from.
-In other words, it sets the minimum and maximum values that the scale will accept as input.
+The **`.domain()`** method in D3 is used to specify the input domain of a scale, which defines the range of values that the scale will accept.
+A scale operates as a function that takes in one set of values and translates those values to a given range.

 ## Syntax